microsoft/microsoft-ui-xaml-specs/winui3/DispatcherQueueUpdates.md

 [DispatcherSynchronizationContext](https://docs.microsoft.com/dotnet/api/System.Windows.Threading.DispatcherSynchronizationContext)
 posts to the WPF [Dispatcher](https://docs.microsoft.com/dotnet/api/System.Windows.Threading.Dispatcher).

-In .NET Native (UWP apps) and .NET Framework, there's always a SynchronizationContext on a thread, a default one if it's not been overridden (by calling [SynchronizationContext.SetSynchronizationContext](https://docs.microsoft.com/dotnet/api/System.Threading.SynchronizationContext.SetSynchronizationContext)).
+In .NET Native and .NET Framework, there's always a SynchronizationContext on a thread, a default one if it's not been overridden (by calling [SynchronizationContext.SetSynchronizationContext](https://docs.microsoft.com/dotnet/api/System.Threading.SynchronizationContext.SetSynchronizationContext)).
 And that default sync context understands when a thread has a